-If you are in the market for a car, but cannot afford a brand new vehicle, you have the option of buying a Certified Pre-Owned (CPO) car instead of buying a used-car.
-Though there are similarities between buying a used car and a CPO, however the differences are significant.
+If you are in the market for a Hyundai, but cannot afford a brand new vehicle, you have the option of buying a Certified Pre-Owned (CPO) Hyundai instead of buying a used car.
+While there are similarities between buying a used car and a CPO, the differences are significant.

 For those who may not be able to afford a new Hyundai, but want to be behind the wheel of a reliable, solid vehicle, a CPO sold by Hyundai comes with the uncompromised standards of a brand new Hyundai.
 All Hyundai CPO vehicles are less than five years old and have less than 60,000 miles.